colinkiama/sublime-meson/README.md

 Sublime Text Meson Build Integration.

 This isn't in Package Control yet.
-Copy this to the `Users` folder in your Sublime Text packages directory.
+Copy this repo's folder into to the `Users` folder in your Sublime Text packages directory.

 ## Features